3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The transformation of the object coordinate system into the \<volumetricstack> coordinate system.
 If the boundary-channel of the enclosing \<mesh> is being sampled at position `(x,y,z)` in the mesh's local object coordinate system, the referenced channel in the \<volumetricstack> must be sampled at position `(x',y',z') = T*(x,y,z)`.

-TODO: update Illustration of different coordinate systems in the sampling process _Figure 5-2 Illustration of different coordinate systems in the sampling process_
+_Figure 5-2 Illustration of different coordinate systems in the sampling process_
 ![Illustration of different coordinate systems in the sampling process](images/fig_coordinatesystems.png)